 There are multiple offices within the USG that have responsibility for compliance activities.
 The Chancellor shall designate a position responsible for coordinating the Program system wide.

-Board authorized namings shall not be modified.
-The namings of facilities and grounds of an institution will endure only for the useful life of the facility or feature and not in perpetuity.
-If a facility or area is substantially changed, a named building or area may no longer exist.
-In that event, the president of an institution may determine if maintaining the name for transfer to a new facility or area is appropriate and seek Board approval as appropriate.
+The namings of facilities and features of an institution will endure only for the useful life of the facility or feature and not in perpetuity.
+If a facility or feature is substantially changed, a named facility or feature may no longer exist and the President, in his or her discretion, may seek Board of Regents’ approval to transfer the name to a new facility or feature.

-Institutions shall also maintain their own naming policy.
-The policy should establish minimums for financial commitments corresponding to such naming opportunity.
-In setting minimums, institutions should benchmark against institutions similar in size, scope and mission.
-Each institution shall provide a copy of its naming policy to the USG chief administrative officer for approval.
+Institutions shall also maintain their own naming policy, which should establish minimums for financial commitments corresponding to such naming opportunity that are benchmarked against institutions similar in size, scope, and mission.
+Each institution shall provide a copy of its naming policy to the USG Chief Administrative Officer for approval.